christophevg/canvas-writer/README.md

 # Record & Play

 In its most basic form, that's what it does.
-Open `examples/record-play.html` in a browser (only Safari is tested right now) and draw something inside the left rectangle on the screen.
-CanvasWriter will record it and display it when you release your mouse or finger.
+Open `examples/record-play.html` in a browser (only Safari is tested right now), push the `record` button and draw something inside the left rectangle on the screen.
+When done, push the `stop` button and watch CanvasWriter _write_.
+In the Javascript console, the recorded data is logged.

 ![Record & Play](assets/record-play.png)